Sir-Alexio/InnoGotchi-game-frontend/README.md

 At the top of page you can see list of filters, you can use for sorting all pets.
 By default it sorts by happy days count.
 ## Conclusion

-So, it was a (not)small description of clint side of my application.
+So, it was a (not)small description of client side of my application.
 Please, keep in mind, that I just make my first steps in software development and I hope you have enjoyed this small trip. :) I will be glad to receive any advice and suggestions that can make my code better.
 Thanks for your attention!